Data Linkage Analysis¶

 Warning

-If you're unsure how to input the link and parameter format for the target page, you can copy and paste the URL from the target page and adjust it!
+If you're unsure how to input the target page link and parameter format, you can copy and paste the corresponding URL of the target page and adjust it accordingly!

-Additionally, if the copied link contains URLEncode encoding, it will automatically decode it upon pasting, improving URL readability.
+Also, if the copied link contains URLEncode encoding, it will automatically decode it for you upon pasting, making the URL more readable.

 After completing the link configuration, save the chart.